Belltown, Seattle: Geography

 The neighborhood is bounded on the north by Denny Way, beyond which lies Seattle Center, Lower Queen Anne, and Queen Anne Hill, on the southwest by Elliott Bay, on the southeast by Virginia Street, beyond which lies the Pike Place Market and the rest of Downtown, and on the northeast by 5th Avenue, beyond which lies the Denny Triangle.

 All of its northwest- and southeast-bound streets are major thoroughfares (Alaskan Way and Elliott, Western, 1st, 2nd, 3rd, and 4th Avenues); major northeast- and southwest-bound thoroughfares are Broad, Wall, and Battery Streets.
 The State Route 99 tunnel runs under Belltown for a number of blocks as it connects the Alaskan Freeway to Aurora Avenue North.

 North on Western Avenue at Vine Street is the Belltown P-Patch and the Cottage Park.
 These single family homes built in 1916 are the last of 11 on the 1/4 block.
 The Cottages mark the 1850s shoreline and are the last remaining wood framed residences in downtown Seattle.
 The Belltown P-Patch provides gardening opportunities through the City of Seattle P-Patch program.

 Sculpture garden

 The Olympic Sculpture Park, a public sculpture garden of 9 acre adjacent to Myrtle Edwards Park, is located on the northern edge of the Belltown waterfront.
 The park features contemporary pieces, various ecosystems with plants indigenous to the Pacific Northwest, and a restored beach and seawall.
 The park's construction was funded entirely with private donations and is operated by the Seattle Art Museum.
 Unlike other such parks in the United States, the Olympic Sculpture Park is unwalled, and admission is free.

+Transportation

+Belltown is traversed by multiple high-frequency transit routes operated by King County Metro, including light Bus Rapid Transit (BRT) services branded RapidRide.
+As of 2022, RapidRide route E, which provides frequent service from North Seattle to Downtown Seattle via Aurora Avenue and through Belltown, has the highest ridership of all of King County Metro's transit services.
+Westlake Station is located just to the south of Belltown and is served by Sound Transit's 1 Line, part of the Seattle metropolitan area's regional light rail system.